raalesir/automated_environment/README.md

 The setup should be as automatic as possible.

-The solution  to  the task could be split in two parts:

-1. create a minimal environment to be able to copy-paste commands from the Notebook into the command prompt and execute the code line  by line locally on the machine (local host or EC2 node) where the code will be running
-2. add IPython (Jupyter) notebook in order to be able to steer calculations on EC2 node remotely.

-Such a separation makes sence since the first point is also provides a user with still operable infrastructure in the case more complicated setup is too demanding.

 It was possible to establish the infrastrucure to execute the whole notebook provided, except the following: